 Gibson

-You might just as well end it with a bang, right?
-Gibson has really come under fire from the guitar playing loyal in the last decade.
+Gibson has really come under fire from the guitar-playing loyals in the last decade.
 Is all of the backlash fair?
 Well, judge for yourself.
-Just type onto YouTube “Gibson Play Authentic” and decide for yourself.
+Just type on YouTube “Gibson Play Authentic” and decide for yourself.

-However, the overall quality and the longevity of this brand, truly make it worthy of the GOAT moniker.
+However, the overall quality and the longevity of this brand, truly make it worthy of the G.O.A.T. moniker.

 On the acoustic guitar front, Gibson has been killing it as much as they did in regards to the electric guitars.
-Models such as J-45, SJ-200, Hummingbird, and many others truly defined what we know as a good acoustic guitar sound.
+Models such as J-45, J-200, Hummingbird, and many others truly defined what we know as a good acoustic guitar sound.

 The main issue with Gibson nowadays is the price.
 They are very well aware of the emotions we have developed in regards to their products, and they are more than willing to cash in on that.
 And why wouldn’t they?

-The only true issue there is the fact that they really knocked it out of the park with their pricing points.
+The only real issue there is the fact that they really knocked it out of the park with their pricing points.
 You are rarely going to see a beginner with a Gibson.
 It’s just that they are too expensive.

-But on the other hand, if you are a seasoned pro, chances are that one of the aforementioned guitars is a mandatory weapon in your arsenal.
+On the other hand, if you are a seasoned pro, chances are that one of the aforementioned guitars is a mandatory weapon in your arsenal.